mbwong/mbwong.github.com/_posts/2012-12-1-finding-a-calling.md

 ## A more rational approach

 Rather than following your passions or ideals blindly, a better attitude is to optimize your career so that you get to do more and more things that make you happy.
 This way your life is not a wild romantic pursuit, but rather a march towards fulfillment.
-It may not be as thrilling, but I have found this approach to be more meaningful.
+It may not be as thrilling, but I have found this approach to be less stressful.

 Optimizing to find work you love, I think, requires a mixture of exploration and reflection.